 A: The Jefferson College Nursing Program does not keep a waiting list.

-Applicants not placed into the program may reapply for the next semester (i.e. Fall: day program / Spring: evening program) that meets their attendance needs; applicants must also pay the $30.00 application fee for each application submitted application.
+Applicants not admitted into the program (or those re-applying for the program) must complete a new nursing application for the next available cohort that meets their attendance needs; applicants must also pay the $30.00 application fee for each application submitted application.
 Those who reapply are placed back into the application pool for the Admission Progression Retention (APR) committee to review for admission.

 Q: What does Bi-Level Nursing Program mean?